leonej01/ai-case-study/README.md

 The advances in robotics and engineering has allowed Figure AI to create and execute their vision.
 There have been improvements in the energy and power density of the motors that drive the robots, particularly the electric actuators which allows them to build a light, high powered and high energy system.
 Large language models will enable the company to take the robots from the warehouse to the home.
 People will be able to interact with the robots through language to get them to complete tasks.

-Other Humanoid Robotic Companies inlcude
+Other Humanoid Robotic Companies include
 - Hanson Robotics
 - Boston Dynamics
 - PAL Robotics